About Roy Millard LCM Dip MFHT

 I was not at all sure that I would take to this new activity, it being so different to anything I had done before.
 How would I feel about touching complete strangers?
 Would I be able to learn something so completely new to me?
 How would people react to me?
 But there was only one way in which I was going to find out!

-Ten years on, I now have a diploma in deep tissue massage from the London College of Massage, additional diplomas in related and other forms of massage, and five years of practitioner experience.
+Over ten years on, I now have a diploma in deep tissue massage from the London College of Massage, additional diplomas in related and other forms of massage, and seven years of practitioner experience.

 I left my previous employment in 2017 [voluntarily!], and have made a full transition to massage therapy as my main – and extremely rewarding – occupation.